omega8cc/boa/docs/FILES-SYMLINK.md

 ## Caveats

-- **Archived stores are retained, not reclaimed.** A stale store archived on name reuse is moved to `static/files/.archived/` and kept (never auto-deleted), so the pile grows with repeated reuse of big-site names.
-The report alerts above a size threshold (`/data/conf/native_files_archive_alert_kb.cnf`, default 1 GiB); prune it by hand (see *Orphan / ghost detection and stale-store archiving*).
-Automatic pruning on site delete is a planned follow-up.
+- **Archived stores are retained; deletion is the operator's call.** A stale store archived on name reuse is moved to `static/files/.archived/` and kept — the tools **never auto-delete** it, because there is no safe way to guarantee an auto-purge would not remove data being kept for a reason.
+Unlike routine backups (fresh-timestamped and safe to rotate by age), an archived orphan may already be very old yet still wanted, so no age-based auto-clean is applied.
+The report alerts once the pile passes a size threshold (`/data/conf/native_files_archive_alert_kb.cnf`, default 1 GiB); review it and prune by hand (see *Orphan / ghost detection and stale-store archiving*).
 - **Legacy real directories are not auto-converted** during normal install/verify (to avoid moving data at an unexpected time).
 Convert them with the opt-in nightly auto-fix (`_AUTOSYMLINK_NIGHTLY=YES`) or a manual `autosymlink batch`